 Farm to Table

-Participants will explore firsthand the leading exporting animal food production systems from farm-to-table in Chile.
+Farm to Table participants explore firsthand the leading exporting animal food production systems from farm-to-table.

-Site visits along the food supply chain will be focused on production, international trade standards and emerging issues in food safety, animal and public health.
+Site visits along the food supply chain are focused on production, international trade standards and emerging issues in food safety, animal and public health.
 Direct discussions with key government and private sector leaders and interactive multi-sectorial and cross-culture group activities will be designed to integrate knowledge and skills.

 Food production systems will mainly include aquaculture (salmon production) and dairy food production (milk and cheese).
 Site visits will include primary production systems, processing plants and supermarkets.
 These production systems are considered key for exportation to the USA, the European Union, and/or other important markets.